wp-plugins/ai-twitter-feeds/readme.txt

 * First version.

 = 1.1 =
+* NEW Admin side display tweets in Dashboard.
+* NEW Admin side Manage Show "Follow @username" links.
+* NEW Multiple times you can use Twitter widget & shortcode.

+= 1.2 =
 * Fixed the issue of appending feeds content on the top of page where shortcode is included.
 Now content is displayed where you keep your shortcode in templates.

-= 1.2 =

 == Upgrade Notice ==